cartwrightian/cfnassist/README.md

 ----------------------------------
 Sometimes you want to create or delete things in S3 independently of deploying templates.

-`cfnassist.sh -env Dev -s3create -artifacts "xzy=dist/release.txt;abc=dist/deployable.tgz" -bucket bucketName MyBucket -build 1123`
+`cfnassist -env Dev -s3create -artifacts "xzy=dist/release.txt;abc=dist/deployable.tgz" -bucket bucketName MyBucket -build 1123`

 Or

-`cfnassist.sh -env Dev -s3create -artifacts "folder=dist/subFolder" -bucket bucketName MyBucket -build 1123`
+`cfnassist -env Dev -s3create -artifacts "folder=dist/subFolder" -bucket bucketName MyBucket -build 1123`

 The files will be uploaded as per 12 above.

 To delete files you need to need to pass in the name of the files themselves.

-`cfnassist.sh -env Dev -s3delete -artifacts "mno=release.txt;rst=deployable.tgz -bucket bucketName MyBucket -build 1123`
+`cfnassist -env Dev -s3delete -artifacts "mno=release.txt;rst=deployable.tgz -bucket bucketName MyBucket -build 1123`

 **NOTE**
 The current file path is not used, so the file dist/release.txt will end up in the bucket MyBucket with the key `1123/release.txt`